-- As a school we use Jigsaw scheme of work as an approach for PSHE and behaviour / bullying, and to enable all pupils to recognise and manage their own and other pupils' emotions and feelings. - We have various events in school to celebrate diversity and to encourage interaction. - We have an Arts week and anti bullying week.
+- As a school we use Jigsaw scheme of work as an approach for PSHE planning and behaviour / bullying, and to enable all pupils to recognise and manage their own and other pupils' emotions and feelings. - We have various events in school to celebrate diversity and to encourage interaction. - We have an Arts week and anti bullying week.
 We develop Global Awareness though assemblies and other focus days eg Eco School. - We have developed links with older members of our local community, in terms of visiting their contexts (eg. Christmas Concert in school for elderly).
-We have parent involvement in school life. - The school embeds local facilities and resources (eg.local churches, Library) in its curriculum. - In addition to local links and activities, we have developed international links and fundraising, for example charitable work through Shelter box and Literacy box / Water aid
+We have parent involvement in school life. - We welcome members of our community to work as reading volunteers to support literacy or to support Forest School learning. - The school embeds local facilities and resources (eg. Local churches, Library) in its curriculum. - In addition to local links and activities, we have developed international links and fundraising, for example charitable work through Save the Children.